erikdw/psig/README.md

 # Print signal info for all PIDs
 ./psig -a

+# Print signal info for all threads
+./psig -T

+# Print signal info for all threads of a given PID:
+./psig -p <PID> -t

 # Print blocked signals for a specific PID
 ./psig -p <PID> -b